 About the Program

-Upon arrival at University Name, you will attend a mandatory program orientation.
-This is an important and informative set of sessions organized by International Office of your host university.
+Upon arrival at National Central University and National Taiwan University, you will attend a mandatory program orientation.
+This is an important and informative set of sessions organized by International Offices of your host universities.